rd2/tbd/pages/basics.md

 __Iterative investigation__: Users may simply want to get a status report of how well they're doing in managing thermal bridging in their projects.
 TBD provides the same user feedback (including errors & warnings) in either mode.
 Consult the _TBD reporting_ section.

-__UA' reports__: Similarly, TBD can generate at any moment _UA'_ summaries (often admissible building energy code paths).
+__UA' reports__: Similarly, TBD can generate at any moment _UA'_ summaries (often admissible building energy code compliance paths).
 See the _UA'_ section to learn more.

-__JSON output__: Users can generate a complete, detailed list of _major_ thermal bridges in their OpenStudio model, which can be useful for cost estimation or simply for further _customization_.
+__JSON output__: Users can generate a complete, detailed list of every _major_ thermal bridge in their OpenStudio model, which can be useful for cost estimation or simply for further _customization_.

 [back](../index.html "Thermal Bridging & Derating")